How to Buy a House Contingent on Selling Yours: 4 Paths to Success

 With moving day imminent, your focus is two-fold: make sure your home is packed and ready to go before the closing date and find your new home.

 If you’re already this far along in the process, you probably have a good idea about where you want to move and what your motivations are.
-For many buyers over the past few years, it has been a desire for more space and to be located closer to friends and family.
+According to the NAR, top reasons for purchasing a home included a desire to be a homeowner and to be located closer to friends and family.

 As you search for your dream neighborhood, here are a few key things to keep in mind:

-• What is the proximity to your workplace and/or your children’s schools?
+- What is the proximity to your workplace and/or your children’s schools?
+This will affect your daily commute, work-life balance, and overall convenience.

-• Are you seeking a neighborhood with historic charm or is a newly-developed subdivision more your style?
+- Are you seeking a neighborhood with historic charm, or is a newly developed subdivision more your style?
+Again, consider your lifestyle when choosing, as each option has a distinct character and community atmosphere.

 AreaVibes